FINAL RESULT OF COUNCILLOR ELECTION

 ABE congratulates Mat and will be following his progress as Mayor with much interest.
 We are looking forward to a Mayor who believes in transparency and accountability in local government and who is committed to listening to the residents and ratepayers of Eurobodalla.

-The NSW Electoral Office is due to announce the successful Councillors for Eurobodalla Shire Council on Wednesday 22 December.
+The NSW Electoral Office announced the successful Councillors for Eurobodalla Shire Council on Wednesday 22 December.

-ABE will publish the public commitments made by the Mayor and Councillors after this date, focussing on governance and ABE values.
+ABE will publish the public commitments made by the Mayor and Councillors, focussing on governance and ABE values.

 ABE Pre-ELECTION NEWSLETTER